posixfan/Responder-Honeypot/README.md

 </pre>

 # Email notifications (--email)
-If you want to use an email notification, you need to configure the script (see the screenshot below).
+If you want to use the email notification, you need to make edits to the source code. (see the screenshot below).
 ![alt text](https://github.com/posixfan/Responder-Honeypot/blob/main/img/email_notification.png) \
 \
 Additional information => https://docs.python.org/3/library/smtplib.html# \
-The script can work without sending mail.
+The tool can work without sending mail.
 You decide whether to configure this option or not.

 # Examples
 Launch without options.
 Request every 10 seconds, random name, no logs recorded, no email notifications.